 In the simplest terms, descriptive analytics is the big picture data.
 This is the data that tells us what has already happened.

-This data can be invaluable for tracking trends, figuring out what works and what doesn’t, and for providing a general overview of your growth.
+This data can be invaluable for tracking trends, figuring out what works and what doesn’t, and providing a general overview of your growth.

 What is Diagnostic Analytics?

-But what about proactive analytics?
+That begs the question: what about proactive analytics?